Anger as vandals target historic landmark in popular spot in the Midlands

 Pic credit: @omurchu63 at Twitter

-There was local condemnation after a Laois landmark was vandalised was recently defaced.
+There was condemnation in the midlands this week as a well known landmark was defaced.

-Vandals spray painted images and writing at Corrig Spire in Corrig Wood on the outskirts of Portarlington town in recent weeks.
+Vandals spray painted images and writing at Corrig Spire in Corrig Wood on the outskirts of Portarlington town.

 Local Councillor Aidan Mullins condemned the act and said, “it is not the first time it has been vandalised.”